saulpierotti/markdown_notebook/ADS.md

 * In the average case I have a randomly ordered array
 	* I expect a mix of balanced and unbalanced splits randomly distributed along the recursion tree
 	* The average case running time is similar to the best case, $\Theta(n \log{n})$
+* The choice of the pivot influences the performances of quick-sort, since it affects the proportionality of the split
+	* The solution presented here is to choice always the last element as a pivot
+	* Another approach is to pick 3 values from the array and choose their median as a pivot